-For the "full" exam, there will be four mandatory modules as listed below.
-Passing all four (or an agreed combination of existing and new modules) will lead you to be awarded an "advanced diploma in railway control engineering:
+The Advanced Diploma consists of four mandatory modules as listed below.
+Passing all four modules (or an agreed combination with previously available modules, see irse.info/exam) will lead you to be awarded the Advanced Diploma in Railway Control Engineering.

-For more details including syllabuses and example questions for each module, please see the exam changes page.
+For more details, please see the module A exam resources page.

 Booking has opened for all candidates wishing to sit the 2021 IRSE exams.
 All are asked to read the guidance document in detail, including terms and conditions of the exam.
 To book, please click here to take you to the events page or type irse.info/exambooking21 into your browser.
 Note that all checks will take place after you have made your booking, so please ensure that you have booked the correct module(s) and that you send in your SDF (if required).
 Module 2 candidates: E&PD Committee are still working on a solution for you to sit module 2 in 2021.